ajh1143/Decision_Tree_Classifier/README.md

 ## Feature Selection

 Identification of which features/columns with the highest weights in predictive power.
+We can manually view the importance of our features with `model.feature_importances_` as noted earlier.

 In our case, the CART algorithm will do the feature selection for us through the `Gini Index` or `Entropy` which measure how pure your data is partitioned through it's journey to a final leaf node classification.